Namibia at a Glance

 Mining and Industry

-Other industrial activities mostly have to do with processing Namibians agricultural products, and include fish processing, meatpacking, as well as the manufacture of dairy products, pasta, and beverages.
+Other industrial activities mostly have to do with processing Namibian agricultural products, and include fish processing, meatpacking, as well as the manufacture of dairy products, pasta, and beverages.

 Although, as mentioned above, about half of the population depends on subsistence agriculture, the primary sector only makes up about 7.7% of the formal market sector’s GDP and 16.3% of the labor force.
-At the moment, about half of Namibia’s arable land (which only makes up about 1% of its total land area in the first place) is owned by white Namibians.
+At the moment, about 75% of Namibia’s arable land (which only makes up about 1% of its total land area in the first place) is owned by descendants of white settlers in Namibia.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.